Never miss an amazing deal ever again. Receive our weekly newsletter with the latest offers and deals directly to your inbox – subscribe now.

 We can’t forget about those welcome bonuses.
 And they’re vastly different in how they’re earned.

-It’s more complicated with the
+It’s even simpler with the

 Now that you know what you could earn for miles, what can you use them for?
 Here’s a brief overview of both Aeroplan and Membership rewards.